 A chipped tooth, while it can be disconcerting, and even uncomfortable, is not necessarily the end of your good dental health.
 However, prompt attention is the real secret to success when it comes to preserving the beauty of your smile and sparing yourself no small degree of pain.
 Your number one priority is to preserve your tooth and prevent your condition from worsening.

-Call us here at AZ Family Dental at 623-939-6574 whenever you experience a chipped tooth in the Glendale, Phoenix, or Peoria area to schedule an emergency procedure and get the swift treatment your smile warrants and deserves.
+Call us here at AZ Family Dental whenever you experience a chipped tooth in the Glendale, Phoenix, or Peoria area to schedule an emergency procedure and get the swift treatment your smile warrants and deserves.
 You’ll appreciate the relief that leaving your chipped tooth in our experienced, qualified, and gentle dental professional hands provide.